-If you’re already a master at creating a storyline for Vines or Instagram videos, then you’ll be able to storyboard a GIF pretty easily.
-If you’ve never done any kind of storyboarding for animated GIFs, Vine, or Instagram, then here’s an easy way to get started.
+If you’re already a master at creating a storyline for other videos, then you’ll be able to storyboard a GIF pretty easily.
+If you’ve never done any kind of storyboarding, here’s an easy way to get started.

 Now here’s the trick to make sure that you’re telling a compelling story.
 Take all of the sheets and throw them in the air, then put the story back together.
-If you’ve got some sheets that you’re not sure fit in or you can’t remember where they go, consider leaving them out, because if you can’t remember them in the story, chances are your audience won’t understand it, either.
+If you’ve got some sheets that you’re not sure fit in or you can’t remember where they go, consider leaving them out.
+If you can’t remember them in the story, chances are your audience won’t understand it either.

 Think about how you can repurpose existing video content for platforms like Twitter, your website (because no one likes auto-play videos that make noise), other social media platforms and email marketing!